Abandoned village: Romania

-Many Saxon villages in Transylvania became depopulated or abandoned when their German-speaking inhabitants emigrated to Germany in the 1990s.
+Due to aging of population and immigration, a lot of villages in Romania, especially in Transylvania and notably villages of national heritage, became or are on the way to become depopulated.
+On a particular course, a lot of villages also became depopulated because of the migration of ethnic Transylvanian Saxons during the communist era of Romania.
+Notable examples include Lindenfeld, in Caraș-Severin county and Tomnatec and Cioclovina, in Hunedoara county.

 Russia

+Thousands of abandoned villages are scattered across Russia.

 Narmeln, the westernmost point of Russia, was a German village on the Vistula Spit until it became depopulated in 1945 during World War II.
 The Vistula Spit was split between Poland and the Soviet Union after the war, with Narmeln as the only settlement on the Soviet side.
 Narmeln was never repopulated as the Soviet side was made into an exclusion zone.

 Spain

 Large zones of the mountainous Iberian System and the Pyrenees have undergone heavy depopulation since the early 20th century.
 In Spain there are many ghost towns scattered across mountain areas especially in Teruel Province.

 The traditional agricultural practices such as sheep and goat rearing on which the village economy was based were not taken over by the local youth after the lifestyle changes that swept over rural Spain during the second half of the 20th century.

 The exodus from the rural mountainous areas in Spain rose steeply after General Franco's Plan de Estabilización in 1959.
 The population declined steeply as people emigrated towards the industrial areas of the large cities and the coastal towns where tourism grew exponentially.

 The abandonment of agricultural land use practices drives the natural establishment of forests through ecological succession in Spain.
 This spontaneous forest establishment has several consequences for society and nature, such as increase of fire risk and frequency and biodiversity loss.
-Regarding biodiversity loss, The risk, research findings from Mediterranean showed that this is very site dependent.
+Regarding biodiversity loss, research findings from Mediterranean showed that this is very site-dependent.
 More recently, the abandonment of land is also discussed by some as an opportunity for rewilding in rural areas in Spain.